KrimzenNinja/npm-module-template/README.md

 ## TODO

-Make a Yeoman generator to do all the steps.
+1. Make a Yeoman generator to do all the steps.
+1. Add snyk &| nsp